saranyamaity2000/saranyamaity2000/README.md

 ## I'm a College Student at KIIT UNIVERSITY

 - ⚡  2020 Gate Qualified.
-- 📚 I’m currently working on a Kivy
+- 📚 I’m currently working on Python Projects
 - 🌱 I’m now not kinda Industry-ready but ready to take actions
 - 😊 2021 Goals: Less thinking , Structured Planning , More Productivity
 - 📫 How to reach me: [Linkedin](https://linkedin.com/in/saranyamaity/)